Azerbaijan Airlines plane crash: Is Russia responsible? – DW – 12/27/2024

 Investigation underway

 Kazakhstan has launched an investigation into the causes of the incident.
-An investigative commission established by the country's prime minister includes, among others, a deputy prime minister and the leadership of several ministries.
+An investigative commission established by the country's prime minister will include the participation of, among others, a deputy prime minister and the leadership of several ministries.
 The commission is said to be collaborating with Azerbaijan.

-No government official has announced any results of the investigation yet.
-The Senate speaker, Maulen Ashimbayev, said Thursday they didn't know what had caused the tragedy.
+As of Friday evening local time, no details of the investigation have been announced by any government official.
+Kazakhstan's parliamentary speaker, Maulen Ashimbayev, said Thursday investigators didn't yet know what had caused the tragedy.
 He also called the theory of a Russian anti-aircraft system strike speculation.
-"Spreading such allegations is not right and unethical," Ashimbayev commented.
+"Spreading such allegations is not right and unethical," he said.

-This reaction corresponds with Kremlin spokesman Dmitry Peskov's words.
-He refused to comment on the allegations about the Russian air defense system's strike.
-Instead, he called on the parties to wait until the investigation in Kazakhstan is completed.
+This reaction corresponds with the words of Kremlin spokesman Dmitry Peskov.
+He has so far refused to comment on the allegations about the Russian air defense system strike.
+Instead, he has called on the parties to wait until the investigation in Kazakhstan is completed.

 Reactions in Baku